Skip to content

 image.png

-Verify if the Nginx with-http_stub_status_module module is enabled.
-If this module is not installed, you need to install it.
+Verify if the Nginx (with-http_stub_status_module) module is enabled.
+If this module is not installed, you will need to install it.

 Linux Environment:

-For Nginx installed via yum, you can check if the with-http_stub_status_module module is enabled by running nginx -V in the console.
-If the module exists, you can proceed directly to the Datakit Nginx .inputs section.
+If Nginx was installed via yum, you can check in the console by entering nginx -V to see if the with-http_stub_status_module module is enabled.
+If this module exists, you can skip directly to the Datakit Enable Nginx.inputs section.

 $ nginx -V